Aparajith-S/ML-with-Pytorch/README.md

 # ML-with-Pytorch
-Deep learning exercises with Pytorch and torchvision In this project, a code for an image classifier is built with PyTorch then converted into a command line application.
+Deep learning exercise with Pytorch and torchvision
+In this project, a code for an image classifier is built with PyTorch then converted into a command line application.

 ## Environment